DAV95s/openNTRIP/README.md

 # openNTRIP
-openNTRIP is multi-caster server for transverse RTCM data to internet.
+openNTRIP is multi-caster server for streaming RTCM data to internet.

 ## Installation
 1. Install mysql